BitzArt/Flux/README.md

 # Flex.Net | PRELEASE, Work In Progress

 **Flex.Net** is a universal WebAPI Client.
-It introduces an intuitive way to simplify how your software communicates with external systems.
-It allows effortlessly working with external services whether they use REST, SOAP, or something else.
+It introduces an intuitive way for your software to communicate with external systems, whether they use REST, SOAP, or something else.

 **1. Easy Setup: Configure Once, Use Anywhere**